 By this time I had clean ductwork and was able to release Nola from her spousal assistance.
 She was getting pretty chilly with the cold air blowing through the open duct cover anyway.
 So I worked on re-assembling the dratted pipe.

 I was able to snap the corner elements in place all right, but when I tried to then mount the duct to the back of the drier, things slipped enough that all the parts came asunder again.

 The obvious solution to all duct problems is duct tape, and I had plenty of duct tape.
 However, quick examination of the ducts revealed that they were held together with what appeared to be aluminum tape.
 This was completely different from my supply of cloth duct tape, and the reason why was evident: dryer ducts get hot, and cloth is flammable.

 No matter how many tools and supplies I accumulate, a home project usually involves a trip to the hardware store.
 Our reliable Pointe Hardware supplied me with a generous thirty yards of aluminum duct tape for under three dollars.

 The rest of the job was a snap.
 I fitted the exit duct to the exit cover and held it in place with aluminum tape.
 I assembled the ninety degree fitting and wrapped each joint securely with the tape.
-I re-joined the middle of the vertical duct, which had come apart during my coming and going.
-I re-attached the duct to the dryer, finally putting Humpty back on his proverbial wall.
+Then I re-joined the middle of the vertical duct, which had come apart during my coming and going.
+Finally, I re-attached the duct to the dryer, finally putting Humpty back on his proverbial wall.